suffolklibraries/lgc/content/collections/events/dance-for-parkinsons.md

 cost_details: £6
 end_date: '2022-02-02 15:30'
 ---
-Experience the joy of dancing to live music, socialising and meeting new people, seeing dance performances and unique opportunities to meet the creatives and world renowned guest artists.
+Experience the joy of dancing to live music, socialising and meeting new people, seeing danceperformances and unique opportunities to meet the creatives and world renowned guest artists.